 Step 3: Choosing the best marketing message

 It is wise to test different creatives, provided you’ve got sufficient advertising budget.
-The same creatives annoy people.
+Repetitive creatives annoy people.
 Read more on Ad Fatigue.
-It is essential to test enough marketing messages persuading people to purchase.
+It is essential to test enough marketing messages to find the ones that effectively persuade people to purchase.

 Price increase announcement